MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 ### **Exercise 3: Create groups and teams**

-In this exercise, you will create a Microsoft 365 Group from the Microsoft 365 admin center and creating a team from the Teams desktop client and the web client.
+In this exercise, you will create a Microsoft 365 group from the Microsoft 365 admin center and creating a team from the Teams desktop client and the web client.

 #### **Task 1 - Create a Microsoft 365 Group**